UCHealth expands capacity for mental health responder programs in Colorado

-A 20% increase in mental health calls last year prompted UCHealth to expanded its co-responder initiative with additional clinicians and new law enforcement partnerships in two communities, including Aurora.
+A 20% increase in mental health calls last year prompted UCHealth to expand its co-responder initiative with additional clinicians and new law enforcement partnerships in two communities, including Aurora.

 To meet the growing need, UCHealth added clinicians to the health system’s existing teams — which respond with law enforcement to mental health calls — in El Paso County, Fountain, Fort Collins and on the campus of Colorado State University.